digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 :ref:`RollConventionEnum <type-daml-finance-interface-types-date-rollconvention-rollconventionenum-73360>`.
 The *Roll convention* specifies which date to use in the next period.

-For example, we can define an end-of-month roll:
+For example, you can define an end-of-month roll:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml
   :start-after: -- TEST_NEXT_EOM_BEGIN
   :end-before: -- TEST_NEXT_EOM_END

-Alternatively, we can also define a roll to a specific day of the month:
+You can also set the roll to a specific day of the month:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml
   :start-after: -- TEST_NEXT_DOM1_BEGIN
   :end-before: -- TEST_NEXT_DOM1_END

-If the resulting month does not have enough days, it will default to the last day of the month:
+If the resulting month does not have enough days, the last day of the month is used instead:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml